ryderwishart/daily-research-bot/README.md

 - Supports interactive querying of paper summaries
 - Uses long-term memory (PostgreSQL with pgvector) for efficient similarity search
 - Customizable system prompt for tailored responses
+- Generates audio summaries using OpenAI's Whisper so you can just listen
+- Organizes summaries in Discord threads for cleaner server chat

 ## Setup